Originally written: 9/12/2012 Updated: 2/13/2020

 32 Fear not, little flock; for it is your Father’s good pleasure to give you the kingdom.

-And our final word in the list is requests which means to express a desire for or to simply ask for.
+And our final word in the list is requests, which are expressions of needs or desires.
 When we are asking God for those things that we need (and yes, some of our desires) we must remember that we are not to ask amiss.

 James 4:2-3 (KJV)